South Padre Island in Texas tends to have a bit of a reputation – a reputation of being a party-happy Spring Break

 10. Watch fireworks at Louie's Backyard

-Lastly, if you're visiting South Padre during the summer months (Memorial Day through Labor Day), you can catch fireworks over the Laguna Madre every Thursday and Friday night at 9:15 p.m. at Louie's Backyard.
+Lastly, if you're visiting South Padre during the summer months (Memorial Day through Labor Day), you can catch fireworks over the Laguna Madre every Friday night at 9:15 p.m. at Louie's Backyard.

 This restaurant/sports bar complex is the perfect place to have dinner and watch the fireworks.
 Louie's is known for its seafood buffet, and is also a popular spot for music and nightlife later in the evening.

 And look at that: not one mention of drinking or laying on the beach!
-There are even more things to do on South Padre, too, from taking a sandcastle-building class (yes, for real!) to renting a jet ski to shopping to of course just hanging out on the beach.
+There are even more things to do on South Padre, too, from shopping to renting a jet ski to of course just hanging out on the beach.

 It's totally possible to plan a vacation to this little slice of Texas and never get bored.